vrozhdestvenskyi/tracking/README.md

 To compile any application in QtCreator, please import a corresponding subdirs-project from ./sln subdirectory.
 Please note that directory with binaries is specified in ./src/tracking.pri file, so there is no need to use Shadow build.

-For algorithms testing, the data from VOT2016 dataset is used.
+For algorithms testing, the VOT2016 database is used.
 It can be downloaded here: http://www.votchallenge.net/vot2016/dataset.html